 On flatbed trailers or trailers without sides, cargo must be secured to keep it from shifting or falling off.
 In closed vans, tiedowns can also be important to prevent cargo shifting that may affect the handling of the vehicle.
 Tiedowns must be of the proper type and proper strength.
-Federal regulations require the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least one-half times the weight of the article or group of articles.
+The combined strength of all cargo tiedowns must be strong enough to lift one and one-half times the weight of the piece of cargo tied down.
 Proper tiedown equipment must be used, including ropes, straps, chains, and tensioning devices (winches, ratchets, clinching components).
 Tiedowns must be attached to the vehicle correctly (hooks, bolts, rails, rings).
 See figure 3.2.